Don Goldman, Executive Director & CEO

-Sondra Atherly, Project Manager, Older Adult Initiatives
+Sondra Atherly, Operations Manager, Older Adult Initiatives

 Sondra earned her Bachelor’s Degree in Psychology and Women’s Studies at San Francisco State University.
 After working in telecommunications management for 25 years and moving to Kansas City, she changed directions and moved into the non-profit sector.
 Sondra joined JFS in 2004 as a volunteer.
 When JFS began developing older adult programs she took responsibility for coordinating the day to day activities of Help@ Home and JET Express.
 She works toward helping older adults remain independent and active.

-Amy Breashears, Older Adult Case Manager
+Amy Breashears, Older Adult Advocate

 Amy mainly serves as an advocate/case manager for the elderly.
 She has an emphasis in aging studies and has been a social worker since 1994.
 She also provides some case management for the emergency assistance program at JFS.
 Professional Certification as a Masters Level Social Worker.

-Vicki Cohen, Licensed Therapist
+Vicki Cohen, LCSW, LSCSW, Licensed Therapist

 Vicki is a licensed clinical social worker who has been practicing for more than 20 years.
 She has training and experience working with individuals, couples and families who are struggling with a wide range of challenges including relationship and parenting issues; divorce; infertility and adoption; grief and loss; and eating disorders.
 She offers focused short-term, long-term and crisis-oriented psychotherapy using a Family Systems treatment model, and co-facilitates JFS’ grief and loss support group program.

-Nicky Hall, Development & Communications Associate
+Nicky Hall, Development

 Susan D. Hurst, Adolescent Specialist/C.H.A.I. and Director of Family Life Education